 How Public Employees Get Away With Poor Performance

-In 1998, the General Accounting Office (renamed as Government Accountability Office in 2005) issued a serious of reports that highlighted how the federal government’s performance ratings of civil service workers, especially managers, was a sham.
+In 1998, the General Accounting Office (renamed as Government Accountability Office in 2005) issued a series of reports that highlighted how the federal government’s performance ratings of civil service workers, especially managers, was a sham.

 Civil servants have almost impregnable due process protections before they could be fired or disciplined.